-In the early months of 2023, the two biggest owners of regional media outlets (News Corp and Australian Community Media) have ceased printing and/or closed close to 20 regional and community newspapers.
+Over the past 18 months, the two biggest owners of regional media outlets (News Corp and Australian Community Media) have ceased printing and/or closed more than 20 regional and community newspapers.

 This is on top of more than 200 regional and community newspapers ceasing printing or closing completely over the past decade or so.